If history repeats: Coronavirus’ economic danger to youth

 A further COVID19-induced spike in youth joblessness today will result in more lost earnings, greater costs, and slower economic recovery tomorrow.
 Youth unemployment in the United States also skyrocketed in the aftermath of the financial crisis to an eighteen percent peak in 2010, costing US taxpayers an estimated $25 billion annually in the form of lost tax revenue and government benefit payouts.
 It behooves all of us to do all we can to ensure history doesn’t fully repeat itself.

-Nicole Goldin is a nonresident senior fellow in the Atlantic Council’s Global Business and Economics Program and director and lead economist, Economic Participation at FHI 360.
+Nicole Goldin is a nonresident senior fellow in the Atlantic Council’s Global Business and Economics Program and managing principal of NRG Advisory.
 Follow her on Twitter @NicoleGoldin.

 Mon, Mar 2, 2020